What You Need to Know About the No-Fault Law in Florida

 Non-Economic Damages:

 PIP doesn’t pay for non-economic harm, like pain and suffering.
-It might be required to go after a lawsuit for significant injuries to get remuneration for these non-economic damages.
+It might be required to file a lawsuit for significant injuries to get remuneration for these non-economic damages.

 Knowing the exceptions to the no-fault law in Florida is very important because it can help you get complete compensation for severe injuries and significant losses.